Graded Motor Imagery (GMI)

 A GMI program has three stages of exercises.

-To begin with, you must do these exercises exactly how you have been told to by your therapist.
-Once you are used to them you can do them as you feel necessary.
+To begin with, you must do these exercises exactly how your therapist tells you to.
+Once you are used to them, you can do them as you feel necessary.

 Your therapist will tell you when to move on to the next stage.